resuther/SunsetAlert/README.md

 ![sunsetalert](https://user-images.githubusercontent.com/72550915/160226807-b4204c6b-a747-464a-b0ed-2b9d335c1cc7.png)

 # SunsetAlert
-_A Rainmeter skin to indicate golden hour/sunset for NZST._
+_A Rainmeter skin to indicate golden hour/sunset for New Zealand._

 **HOW TO USE:**
 1. Download and install the most recent release.